Lithium monoxide anion: Synthesis of the lithium monoxide anion

-The anion is prepared in a mass spectrometer by successive decarboxylation and decarbonylation of lithium oxalate anion under collision induced dissociation (CID) conditions: LiO(C=O)(CO) → LiOCO− + CO2, LiOCO− → LiO− + CO.
+The anion is prepared in a mass spectrometer by successive decarboxylation and decarbonylation of lithium oxalate anion under collision-induced dissociation (CID) conditions:

 The above method to synthesize the lithium monoxide anion is inefficient and difficult to carry out.
 The required ion rapidly reacts with traces of moisture and molecular oxygen present in the air.
 The reaction is further intensified by the high pressure argon that is introduced into the instrument to carry out the CID step.